- Robin McIntyre

 William Ramsay McGhee, MStJ, D.L., Grand Master Mason

-- This week posts were submitted by group members representing the Provinces of Fife & Kinross, Inverness-shire, Lanarkshire Middle Ward and Linlithgowshire.
+- During the week posts were submitted by group members representing the Provinces of Dumfriesshire, Edinburgh, Lanarkshire Upper Ward, Linlithgowshire, Midlothian and Ross & Cromarty.

 SCFS Overseas Report

 We were delighted to receive the following posts this week: